Utkarsh Small Finance Bank Leads the Way with Interoperable Cardless Cash Withdrawal (ICCW) Using UPI on ATMs | www.lokmattimes.com

 ICCW Benefits

-Utkarsh Small Finance Bank Limited (USFBL), incorporated on April 30, 2016, is engaged in providing banking and financial services with a focus on providing microfinance to underserved and unserved segments.
-The Bank’s micro-banking operations are focused in rural and semi-urban locations of the country, while its general banking operations are spread across the country.
-The Bank commenced its operations on January 23, 2017, pursuant to the small finance banking license granted by the Reserve Bank of India on November 25, 2016.
+Utkarsh Small Finance Bank Limited (USFBL), incorporated on April 30, 2016, is engaged in providing banking and financial services with a focus on providing microfinance to the underserved and unserved segments.
+The Bank’s micro-banking operations are focused in rural and semi-urban locations of the country while its general banking operations are spread across the country.
+The Bank commenced its operations on January 23, 2017 pursuant to the small finance banking license granted by Reserve Bank of India on November 25, 2016.

-The Bank extends microfinance loans based on the Joint Liability Group (JLG) model to individuals, other retail asset loans, including Micro, Small and Medium Enterprise (MSME) Loans, Housing Loans (HL), Personal Loans, Commercial Vehicle Loans, Construction Equipment Loans and Wholesale Lending to borrowers.
+The Bank extends microfinance loans based on Joint Liability Group (JLG) model to individuals, other retail asset loans including Micro, Small and Medium Enterprise (MSME) Loans, Housing Loans (HL), Personal Loans, Commercial Vehicle Loans, Construction Equipment Loans and Wholesale Lending to borrowers.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app